koshka77/mfurin-vizstory/final_p2.md

 ### The project introduction and outline

-I read American Scientific journal monthly.
+I regularly read American Scientific journal.
 I noticed a lot of topics related to global warming.
 Lots of discussion related to global warming and emission of CO2 really pushed my interest in researching this topic.

 Personally, I feel the effects of global warming.
 I remember that years ago there was always winter in Pittsburgh.
 In the recent years, summers have become hotter and winters have become warmer.